libAtoms/pymatnest/doc/getstart.rst

 Cluster with the supplied fortran code Lennard-Jones potential, using MC
 -------------------------------------------------------------------------

-This input file will start a calculation of 8 Lennard-Jones atoms in a cubic cell with volume 648 Angstrom^3, using the potential implemented in the supplied fortran routine, and using MC trajectory for generating a new sample configuration.
+This input file will start a calculation of 6 Lennard-Jones atoms in a cubic cell with volume 648 Angstrom^3, using the potential implemented in the supplied fortran routine, and using MC trajectory for generating a new sample configuration.
 As the shape and volume of the cell will not be changed, a cluster will be formed by the atoms.
+Note that the input parameters given below, such as the number of walkers and length of trajectory, are for a short test run.
+For six atoms this calcualtion should take only a couple of minutes on one processor, and although the calculation should end up in the global minimum octahedral cluster structure, thermodynamic variables will not be necessarily well converged.

 .. literalinclude:: ../example_inputs/inputs.test.cluster.MC.fortran
     :language: python